 - The pattern for resolving issues

 We are different from others because everything we attempt to do is done with this approach in mind.
 A classic example is the issue of the use of instruments in public worship.
 We are different than others because we are among the only ones who use a cappella singing in worship.
-The Greek Orthodox Church don't use instruments because they understand the Greek language and clearly understands that the New Testament (original language - Greek) teaches that we are not to use these in public worship.
+The Greek Orthodox Church does not use instruments either because it understands the Greek language and clearly understands that the New Testament (original language - Greek) teaches that we are not to use these in public worship.

-We, in the Churches of Christ, do not use instruments because when we ask ourselves "what is the New Testament pattern for public worship?" this is the pattern of teaching we discover concerning this issue leads us to the conclusion that instruments are not to be used.
+We, in the Churches of Christ, do not use instruments because when we ask ourselves, "What is the New Testament pattern for public worship?" the pattern of teaching we discover concerning this issue leads us to the conclusion that instruments are not to be used.

-It's interesting to note also that the specific word used in the Greek translated to sing was the word psallo, which specifically meant to sing without the use of instruments.
+It is interesting to note also that the specific word used in the Greek for the english term "to sing" was the word psallo, which specifically meant to sing without the use of instruments.
 It was the Greek way of saying a cappella-type singing.

-So here's the point, if we want to be a popular church and reach younger people, youth group, Millennials, it's better to have a well-produced musical worship service, with a professional group of musicians.
+So, here's the point, if we want to be a popular church and reach younger people, youth groups or Millennials, it is better to have a well-produced musical worship service with a professional group of musicians.
 If we want to create impact, bring in visitors, get people involved, start a band, get going with a choir.

-If, on the other hand, we want to be exactly like the church described in the Bible we will follow the pattern for New Testament worship, and have all the church sing praises to God without any accompanying instruments.
+If, on the other hand, we want to be exactly like the church described in the Bible we will follow the pattern for New Testament worship, and have the entire church sing praises to God without any accompanying instruments.
 This will make us different, but not because we don't use instruments, most others do.
-No, we're different because we have deliberately and consciously chosen to follow carefully and as exactly as we can the teaching in the New Testament about this particular thing.
+No, we will be different because we have deliberately and consciously chosen to follow carefully and as exactly as possible the teaching in the New Testament about this particular thing.

-That doesn't make us legalists.
+This practice and approach doesn't make us legalists.
 We want to believe that this effort makes us lovers of God because we want to do what God wants us to do, more than anything else.
 We don't care about being popular, we only care about pleasing the Lord.

 This is what makes us different, we are trying to follow the pattern while others are not dedicated to this objective.
-I'm not saying that other people are not sincere or they're bad people, I'm just saying that they're not dedicated to what we're dedicated to.
+I'm not saying that other people are not sincere, I'm simply saying that they are not dedicated to what we are specifically dedicated to.

 This is what creates the similarity between us and other people at times, we are both following the pattern about a certain issue.
 The Baptists believe Jesus is the Son of God and so do we.
 We are the same in this because they follow the pattern of teaching about the identity of Christ and so do we.
 What usually creates the differences and makes us unique is that the Churches of Christ are dedicated to trying to follow the New Testament pattern for everything pertaining to our spiritual lives and faith and other groups are not.